aarc-xyz/aarc-sdk/README.md

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE.md) for details.

 ## Support and Feedback
-For support or to share feedback, please schedule a meet here.
-You can also share your ideas and feedback on the community forum.
+For support or to share feedback, please schedule a 15 min catchup [here](https://calendly.com/arihant-aarc/15min).
+You can also share your ideas and feedback on the [community forum](https://aarc.featurebase.app/).